nextstrain/nextclade/docs/user/input-files/05-pathogen-config.md

   }
 }
 ```
+Labeled "private" mutations are shown in the tool-tip of the mutation column when mutations "relative to parent" are shown (private mutations) and exported into the tabular output.

+TODO: add amino acid mutations once released.

 > ⚠️ Note that the specification of these mutations breaks with the convention of zero-indexing.
 Instead, these labeled mutations are one-indexed and directly correspond to the mutations displayed in the UI or in the tables.